Transforming TBI Recovery: Advancing Brain Assessment & neurofeedback Shows Promise for Fuller Recovery

 Case in Point: A Professional’s Remarkable Recovery from Concussion

-Over the subsequent four weeks, GG underwent eight targeted neurofeedback sessions.
+Over the subsequent four weeks, GG underwent eight targeted ZL-Neurofeedback sessions.
 These interventions were designed to facilitate the brain's innate capacity to rewire injured connections and restore optimal information processing.
 The results were compelling.
 Post-treatment, GG enthusiastically reported, 'That was amazing!
 I can’t believe what a difference it made in my focus and thinking.'
-She also noted a marked reduction in headaches and the near elimination of residual 'brain fog.'
+She also noted a marked reduction in headaches and the near elimination of the 'brain fog.'
 Crucially, GG regained her full sense of competence and engagement in both her professional and family life.
 She continued with an additional eight sessions, achieving further profound advancements that solidified her recovery.